NOAH Compendium

 Use during pregnancy, lactation or lay:

-Chicken: Can be used during lay.
-The safety of the veterinary medicinal product has not been established in male birds.
+Chickens: the safety of the veterinary medicinal product has not been established in male birds.
 Therefore use in male birds only according to the benefit/risk assessment by the responsible veterinarian.

 Interaction with other medicinal products and other forms of interaction: None known.